Serving Illinois and Nationwide

 Evanston, IL 60201

-The number of reported injuries to newborns during delivery is 2.44 out of every 1,000, which is significantly higher than the state average of 1.72 out of 1,000.
+The number of reported injuries to newborns during delivery in the past year is 2.44 out of every 1,000, which is significantly higher than the state average of 1.72 out of 1,000.
 Additionally, there is an abnormally high number of cases involving obstetric trauma during instrument-assisted deliveries as well as non-assisted deliveries.

 2100 Pfingsten Road